XOOMAR

 The cleanest read is that Ashton Kutcher Sound Ventures is now a story about investment stage, not firm trouble.
 The reporting says the departure was partly driven by different views on where to invest: Sound Ventures has leaned toward more established companies, while Kutcher wants to back very early-stage startups.

-That matters because Sound’s recent reputation has been tied to concentrated bets in category-leading AI companies.
+That matters because Sound’s recent reputation has been tied to concentrated AI startup bets in category-leading AI companies.
 The firm has backed Brex and Gusto, and was an early investor in OpenAI, Anthropic, and Fei-Fei Li’s World Labs.

 “He and his fund consistently make it onto [my] rankings of top unicorn investors.
 An interesting case!”
 Stanford finance professor Ilya Strebulaev, who tracks top-performing VCs, wrote on X.